The Heritage Preservation Medal

 The Richard H. Driehaus Medal for Heritage Conservation is an award given since 2019 together with the Rafael Manzano Prize for New Traditional Architecture.
 This distinction takes the patronage of Richard H. Driehaus himself as a model and is intended to honour stewards who, in public or private bodies, have made significant contributions to the conservation of heritage and to giving continuity to the architectural traditions of Spain and Portugal: entrepreneurs, developers, managers of foundations and leaders or promoters of other initiatives and institutions.

-There is no cash award associated with this prize but a medal, designed by Rafael Manzano Martos, will be given during the Rafael Manzano Prize ceremony at the Real Academia de Bellas Artes de San Fernando in Madrid.
-A video about the laurate will be shown during the ceremony.
+There is no cash award associated with this prize but a medal, designed by Rafael Manzano Martos, is given during the Rafael Manzano Prize ceremony at the Real Academia de Bellas Artes de San Fernando in Madrid.
+A video about the laurate is shown during the ceremony.

-Entries will be judged by the Manzano Prize Jury supplemented with up to three additional persons likely to know of potential candidates for this medal.
+Entries are judged by the Manzano Prize Jury supplemented with up to three additional persons likely to know of potential candidates for this medal.

-The jury will evaluate candidates based on the degree to which they have exemplified one or more of the following activities:
+The jury evaluates candidates based on the degree to which they have exemplified one or more of the following activities:

 – Patronage of preservation and/or restoration of historic sites and structures demonstrating a sense of place.